In today’s lesson, I am going to teach you all about the present indefinite tense.

 - I don’t take care of my pet cat.

 - Aqib is a vegetarian.
-He doesn’t eat the fresh vegetable.
+He doesn’t eat fresh vegetables.

 - They don’t like to eat spicy food.